-On April 23, 2020, US District Judge Jesus Bernal denied a TRO to California parishioners seeking relief from three orders—including one from Governor Gavin Newsom and two from local officials—that prevented the parishioners from engaging “in religious services, practices, or activities at which the [CDC’s] social distancing guidelines are followed.’”
+On April 23, 2020, US District Judge Jesus Bernal denied a TRO to parishioners seeking relief from the orders of California Governor Gavin Newsom and two local officials that prevented the parishioners from engaging “in religious services, practices, or activities at which the [CDC’s] social distancing guidelines are followed.”

-Judge Bernal decided the orders were religion-neutral, both on their face and as applied to faith-based gatherings, as well as generally applicable.
-Unlike Judge Walker in On Fire (Case #1 above) and Judge Broomes in First Baptist (Case #5), Judge Bernal was not persuaded by differential treatment of religious activity, emphasizing the complete lack of “evidence that the Orders target religious conduct over secular conduct.”
-Finding no discrimination, he applied minimal constitutional scrutiny, which only requires a government to have a “rational basis” for its actions (a modest judicial standard that is almost always met).
+Judge Bernal decided the orders were religion-neutral as well as generally applicable.
+Unlike in Cases #1 and #5, the differential treatment of religious activity was not enough for Judge Bernal.
+He searched for evidence that officials had sought to discriminate.
+Finding none, he applied minimal judicial scrutiny, which only requires a government to have a “rational basis” for its laws or actions (a modest judicial standard that is almost always met).

 If the state applies the same rules to in-person religious gatherings as it does to grocery stores, people will get sick and die from attending religious gatherings just as they are dying from working in grocery stores.
 Moreover, because the risk of transmission increases with every out-of-home contact, it is necessary to suspend non-essential activities so that essential functions can be less dangerous.

-In a very detailed opinion, Judge Allen rejected all of the church’s legal claims, including those based on the First Amendment’s Free Exercise Clause, Establishment Clause, Free Speech Clause, and Free Assembly Clause, as well as a claim based on Virginia’s religious freedom statute (Virginia RFRA).
-A key to Allen’s analysis of all the constitutional claims was her consideration of the “Governor’s motives in drafting these Orders” and the “strong inference at this stage that the Orders were not drafted with any discriminatory intent or religious animosity.”
+Judge Allen rejected all church claims based on the First Amendment.
+Regarding the Free Exercise claim under Smith/Lukumi (see Case #1), she examined the “Governor’s motives in drafting these Orders” and found a “strong inference at this stage that the Orders were not drafted with any discriminatory intent or religious animosity.”

 Allen never warmed to the church’s asserted need for gatherings of more than ten people.
 “The Court agrees that practicing one’s religion and obtaining spiritual guidance are essential for some people.
 Plaintiff is capable of practicing its religion in small-group form, through methods other than physical gathering, and in safe combinations of these options.”